InfiniteEchoes/coq-jokes/README.md

 # Coq Jokes
 Best jokes in the world, formally verified.

-For entertainment, not for competitions.
+For entertainments only, not for competitions.

 ## Features
 - Whatever shouldn't be formalized, will be formalized.